The Best Alcohol Treatment For An Effective Recovery

 If you are addicted to alcohol and unable to stop or control your alcohol consumption by yourself, then you will need an intensive treatment programme such as our primary alcohol rehab.

 One thing that all alcoholics have in common, is that at some point in their drinking, they lose the power of choice and control when it comes to alcohol.
-For some this happens happens quickly, for others more slowly.
+For some, this happens quickly, for others more slowly.

 Once you have lost the power of choice and control over your drinking, our experience is that it can never be regained.
 This is also the opinion of many respected medical and health institutes that now recognise alcoholism as a disease of the brain.